-A. 24 CFR Part 58
+A. Part 58

 HUD regulations at 24 CFR part 58 allow the assumption of authority to perform the environmental reviews by responsible entities.
-The responsible entity is responsible for the scope and content of the review and determining the finding .The certifying officer of the responsible entity signs the review and takes legal responsibility for the review.
+The responsible entity is responsible for the scope and content of the review and determining the findings.
+The certifying officer of the responsible entity signs the review and takes legal responsibility for the review.